TheAmazingness/scouting/README.md

     'Title',
     'Placeholder'
     'jsonkey',
-    true
+    true,
+    'optional-classes'
   );
 ```
 An HTML `<textarea>` that saves automatically as you type.
-The last boolean is whether or not the question is required.
+The boolean is whether or not the question is required.
+The last argument is not required and is for optional classes separated by spaces.

 ## Other Useful Functions:
 ### Chart.js: